What Is Big Data? A Layperson's Guide

 Data-related professions—data analysts and scientists, AI and machine learning specialists, and big data specialists—took the top three positions in the World Economic Forum’s list of top job roles with increasing demand across industries in 2020 [1].
 Here’s a closer look at the jobs that use big data in different capacities.

-Data analyst: A data analyst works to gather, clean, and interpret data and create data models.
-Data analysts can work in various industries, including business, science, and health care.

 Data engineer: Data engineers work to create and maintain data infrastructure.
-This can include data warehouses, data pipelines, and other forms of organising data that analysts can use to make predictions or other interpretations.
-Big data engineers do this with software that can manoeuvre large volumes of data.
+This can include data warehouses, data pipelines, and other forms of organizing data that analysts can use to make predictions or other interpretations.
+Big data engineers do this with software that allows them to manage large volumes of data.

-Data scientist: A data scientist generally uses mathematical or statistical knowledge to build algorithms, models, and other analytical tools to help organise and interpret data.

 Business intelligence analyst: Business intelligence analysts parse business data like sales information or customer engagement metrics to form actionable insights into how a business is performing.